gypsydave5/gypsydave5.github.io/_posts/2016-08-09-the-c-programming-language-part-one-hello-world.md

 If you've run programs on the command line before you may be aware that you get exit codes with each program that runs.
 You may have even been (un)lucky enough to see something on the lines of `Error: non-zero exit code`.
-On an POSIX system, a process returns a number to the process that called it to let it know how things went - this is called the exit code. `0` is the good one, every other number is some increasingly dire shade of 'gone wrong'.
+On a POSIX system, a process returns a number to the process that called it to let it know how things went - this is called the exit code. `0` is the good one, every other number is some flavour of 'gone wrong'.

 The default return value for main, if we don't explicitly return a value, is `0`.
 We can change this behaviour in our `hello-world` by returning an explicit